ycrc/ycrc.github.io/docs/clusters-at-yale/guides/LLMs.md

-#Large Language Models (LLMs) on Research Computing Hardware
+# Large Language Models (LLMs) on Research Computing Hardware

 The YCRC's research computing infrastructure can be used to run localized version of LLM models.

-LLMs can be run locally on any of the YCRC's clusters but if using PHI or PII data, then users must use Milgram.

 Running LLMs locally has the following advantages: